 We never have to ask “Should I go on a cruise?” as we are always ready to take a trip.
 That is why we take advantage of these short three and four day Bahamas cruises as often as we can.
-Sailing on Royal Caribbean’s Enchantment of the Seas and Majesty of the Seas as well as NCL’s Norwegian Sky, we are here to report how these short cruise compare to other cruises with our list of the pros and cons of a short cruise.
+Sailing on several short cruises including Royal Caribbean and Norwegian Cruise Line, we are here to report how these short cruise compare to other cruises with our list of the pros and cons of a short cruise.

 A short cruise is definitely a good representation of what a cruise has to offer.
 However, while many of the things we generally enjoy about cruising are still available on these trips, there are some differences.
 So, if you are contemplating whether or not a cruise is right for your next vacation, a short cruise might be the best option to test the waters.